nationalarchives/ds-caselaw-marklogic/README.md

 3. If you're running against anything other than development, copy `gradle-development.properties` to `gradle-{environment}.properties` and set the credentials and hostname for your Marklogic server.

+## Deployment

+To deploy the configuration, run `gradle mlDeploy -PenvironmentName={environment}`.
+Deployment is idempotent, and will automatically configure databases, roles, triggers and modules.
+The `development` environment will be used by default if you don't specify `-PenvironmentName`.

+## Local Setup

 A `docker-compose.yml` file for running Marklogic locally is included.
-Run `docker-compose up` to start it.
+Run `docker-compose up -d` to start it; it takes about a minute, and will raise various HTTP errors if you visit `localhost:8000` before that point

+You'll then need to deploy the configuration (see Deployment, above) and there is a `script/populate` to copy some documents from live: it doesn't import or fake properties.

+Ensure that `MARKLOGIC_HOST` in `.env` in the editor and public ui is set to `host.docker.internal` in `.env` and that the username and password are both `admin` if you want to use them with the local instance.

 ## Release versioning